Rectangular Matrix Additions in Low and High Temperatures: Bessel functions and Dunkl operators

 \subsection{Matrix addition and moments}

-For $\Vec{c}=\Vec{a}\boxplus_{M,N}^{\theta}\Vec{b}$, we assume in this section that $\Vec{a},\Vec{b}$ are deterministic, and recall from Definition \ref{def:deterministicaddition} that the distribution $\mathfrak{m}$ of $\Vec{c}$ is given by testing on type BC Bessel function.
+For $\Vec{c}=\Vec{a}\boxplus_{N,M}^{\theta}\Vec{b}$, we assume in this section that $\Vec{a}$, $\Vec{b}$ are deterministic, and recall from Definition~\ref{def:deterministicaddition} that the distribution $\mathfrak{m}$ of $\Vec{c}$ is given by acting on type BC Bessel function.
 Note that polynomials are bounded and smooth on compact sets, and therefore are legitimate test functions of $\mathfrak{m}$.
-Moreover, by Proposition \ref{prop:characteristic2} Bessel function is analytic and symmetric on $\C^{M}$, so we can view it as a generating function of symmetric polynomials of M variables $c_{1},...,c_{M}$.
-More precisely, by expanding Bessel functions on both sides of (\ref{eq_additioindef}) using (\ref{eq_expansion}), we have the following:
+Moreover, using the expansion in Definition~\ref{def:bessel}, we can view the type BC Bessel function as a generating function of symmetric polynomials of $N$ variables $c_{1},\dots,c_{N}$.
+More precisely, by expanding Bessel functions on both sides of~\eqref{eq_additioindef} using~\eqref{eq_expansion}, we have the following.

-\begin{prop} For each partition $\lambda$ with $l(\lambda)\le M$, let $\Vec{c}=\Vec{a}\boxplus_{M,N}^{\theta}\Vec{b}$, then
+\begin{prop} For each partition $\lambda$ with $l(\lambda)\le N$, let \smash{$\Vec{c}=\Vec{a}\boxplus_{N,M}^{\theta}\Vec{b}$}, then

-where $v,\mu$ are two partitions of length at most $M$. \end{prop}
+where $v$, $\mu$ are two partitions of length at most $N$. \end{prop}

-Proposition \ref{prop:polyexpectation} provides explicit data of the distribution of random singular values $\Vec{a}\boxplus_{M,N}^{\theta}\Vec{b}$ in terms of moments.
-It is believed, but not yet proved that $\mathfrak m$ (with such moments) is indeed a (symmetric) positive probability measure on $\R^{M}$.
-For $\beta=1,2,4$ this holds automatically because the probability measure is constructed explicitly by the matrix structure, (and \cite[Corollary 4.8]{Ro3} provides an explicit expression of this measure for $N\ge 2M$), while for general $\beta>0$, the randomness of $\Vec{a}\boxplus_{M,N}^{\theta}\Vec{b}$ holds and is studied in this text in the weaker sense given by (\ref{eq_polyexpectation}).
+Proposition~\ref{prop:polyexpectation} provides explicit data of the distribution of random singular values $\Vec{a}\boxplus_{N,M}^{\theta}\Vec{b}$ in terms of moments.
+It is believed, but not yet proved that $\mathfrak m$ (with such moments) is indeed a~(symmetric) positive probability measure on $\R^{N}$.
+For $\beta=1,2,4$, this holds automatically because the probability measure is constructed explicitly by the matrix structure, (and \cite[Corollary~4.8]{Ro3} provides an explicit expression of this measure for $M\ge 2N$), while for general~${\beta>0}$, the randomness of $\Vec{a}\boxplus_{N,M}^{\theta}\Vec{b}$ holds and is studied in this paper in the weaker sense given by~\eqref{eq_polyexpectation}.